-The team compiled the force data to present the players and trainers with the most relevant information, namely the maximum force exerted by each hamstring, the imbalance of force between the hamstrings, and a graph of the force exerted over time.
-We also created a wireframe to outline the flow of a potential app that could be used by both players and coaches when implementing this technology in the training regimen.
+The force data is then compiled to present the players and trainers with the most relevant information, namely the maximum force exerted by each hamstring, the imbalance of force between the hamstrings, and a graph of the force exerted over time.
+A wireframe was created to outline the flow of a potential app that could be used by both players and coaches when implementing this technology in the training regimen.
+The wireframe was made to get initial interactivity feedback for future iterations.